bookalope/Bookalope/API.md

 ### Scratchpad

-Every bookflow has its private scratchpad; a scratchpad is a dictionary of key-value pairs, where both keys and values are strings of 128 characters maximum length.
+Every bookflow has its private scratchpad; a scratchpad is a dictionary of key-value pairs, where keys are strings of 128 characters maximum length and values are `null`, of type `Boolean`, `Number`, or strings of 128 characters maximum length.
 With every `step` transition of a bookflow, the scratchpad is being erased.

 `GET https://bookflow.bookalope.net/api/bookflows/{id}/scratchpad`